 You or somebody you know probably does or has thought about carrying a knife for self-defense.
 There are many pros and cons to the idea generally, and I’ve talked about them before here at On Her Own.
 I’d like to focus today on the particular flavor of folding pocket knives.
-They are an incredibly popular suggestion, often carried by women as a “just in case” or last-ditch protection measure, but can they actually be effective or are they just a feel-good talisman?
-I’m going to put aside the legalities today, and the general considerations that you should think about when deciding to carry a self-defense tool that works only when you are within arm’s reach of your attacker and that can lethally injure them.
-Instead, let’s talk about the mechanics of folding knives in a defensive context.
+They are an incredibly popular suggestion, often carried by women as a “just in case” or last-ditch protection measure.
+They often look relatively innocuous, and are easy to clip onto a waistband or slip into even girl-pockets.
+Many are very reasonably-priced and widely available, so they’re seen as a simple safety solution.

 Then there’s issue of the blade staying locked open so that you can stab and cut with it.
 Whether a knife is easy or hard to fold back up isn’t necessarily an indicator of whether it will stay unfolded when you are hacking away at a bad guy and thrusting a blade at them trying to save yourself.
 The forces generated by those kinds of motions, against flesh and bone, can cause the knife to fold up over your hand or fingers.
 Not only might that cause severe injury to you, it can mean you don’t have anything effective to use against your attacker.
 Selecting a strong lock mechanism that isn’t prone to failure is extremely important, and I recommend prioritizing axis-style locks and frame locks.
 Liner locks and lock-backs can be acceptable, but with a number of technical caveats beyond my scope here.
 Suffice it to say that any folding knife you’re thinking of using defensively in any capacity must have a known lock type from a reputable manufacturer.
 If you can’t find out what kind of lock is used on a particular knife you’re looking for, chances are pretty good it’s not one of the stronger, better types.
 In addition, the knife itself should be well-maintained.
 It’s not enough that you keep the blade sharpened with folders, because a faulty lock is as bad as one that is inherently prone to failure.
-Problems as simple as pocket lint or exposure to water or common chemicals can be enough to make a locking mechanism stop functioning correctly, and you might not be able to tell until it doesn’t work when you need it to.
+Problems as simple as pocket lint or exposure to water or common chemicals can be enough to make a opening or locking mechanism stop functioning correctly, and you might not be able to tell until it doesn’t work when you need it to.

-Finally, as a parting thought, remember that the other danger of a sub-optimal locking mechanism is that they can make using the knife risky normally too, especially when it comes to closing them.
+The other danger of a sub-optimal locking mechanism is that they can make using the knife risky normally too, especially when it comes to closing them.
 Certain designs make it difficult or impossible to keep all of your fingers out from between the sharp edge of the blade and the handle where you are returning it.
 You’re supposed to disengage the locking mechanism with your fingers in the way, then move them to swing the blade back to the handle.
 If you aren’t being careful, you can cut yourself.
 The problem is exacerbated when the mechanism is not in ideal condition, perhaps too stiff because it’s new or degraded because it’s old or dirty, which can make the knife harder to close than anticipated, or the speed of closing more unpredictable.
 It’s not an issue that will come up in the middle of a self-defense situation, but I suggest that if you are planning on using your pocket knife for utility purposes like opening boxes, being hurt by it during daily use is as bad as or worse than being hurt by it malfunctioning during any defensive encounter.
 Learning and practicing proper opening and closing technique helps, as does cleaning, inspecting, and maintaining your knife regularly.
 If you don’t know how to perform maintenance or repair on your knife and notice that it isn’t working normally and comfortably, stop using it and contact the manufacturer or an expert.
 And that’s true regardless of why you own a folding knife.